qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

    QGIS Data Source Manager dialog

-Beside this main entry point, you also have the |dbManager| :guilabel:`DB Manager` plugin that offers advanced capabilities to analyze and manipulate connected databases.
-More information on DB Manager capabilities are exposed in :ref:`dbmanager`.
+Beside this main entry point, you also have the |dbManager|
+:guilabel:`DB Manager` plugin that offers advanced capabilities to analyze and manipulate connected databases.
+More information on DB Manager capabilities can be found in :ref:`dbmanager`.

-There are also many other tools, native or third-party plugins, that help you open dedicated data formats.
+There are many other tools, native or third-party plugins, that help you open various data formats.

-This chapter will describe only the tools provided by default in QGIS to load data.
+This chapter will describe only the tools provided by default in QGIS for loading data.
 It will mainly focus on the :guilabel:`Data Source Manager` dialog but more than describing each tab, it will also explore the tools based on the data provider or format specificities.